Enovale/ReadyCompany/README.md

 <p align="center"><img height="64" src="https://github.com/Enovale/ReadyCompany/blob/master/Package/icon.png?raw=true" alt="ReadyCompany mod icon"/></p>

 A mod that adds a Ready Check system, inspired by FFXIV.
 It is highly customizable, and built with real users in mind.
+It fully supports MoreCompany and I tried my best not to conflict with any other mods or give you the option to fix it.

 ## Screenshots